amit-rsl/gittraining-2/readme.txt

-Hi Git training for you guys
+Hello Git training for you guys - Git is easy cherry pick example